-Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) Pupils are reminded to wash hands as they leave the school building; Help is available for children and young people who have trouble cleaning their hands independently; Hand washing demonstrations have been provided to pupils on how to adequately wash their hands; Good hand washing signage to instruct pupils how to do this effectively is displayed.
+Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions $\sqrt{ X }$ (If $\sqrt{ S }$ See Actions) Parents/Carers are NOT permitted to enter the school site; Exit doors are held open, reducing the number of occupants touching the doors; Pupils are reminded to wash hands as they leave the school building; Help is available for children and young people who have trouble cleaning their hands independently; Hand washing demonstrations have been provided to pupils on how to adequately wash their hands; Good hand washing signage to instruct pupils how to do this effectively is displayed.
 4. Spread/contraction of COVID-19 due to lack of social distancing measures during the school day including: • Classroom use / activities.
 There will be no large gatherings such as assemblies or collective worship with more than one group/'bubble'.
-Classroom sizes are restricted to a normal number of pupils (approximately 30), 1 teacher and TA if required (specific needs of class); Pupils are kept in groups/bubbles as they cannot socially distance themselves at all times; The year group will not interact with other groups within the school; Hand washing is completed on entrance to the class and between specific activities; Pupils are allocated resources and are not encouraged to share; Individual or paired pupil desks will be assigned; from Year 2 and up pupils are sat 2 to a desk Individual pupil sets of resources to be produced; Individual and very frequently used equipment such as pencils and pens are not shared; Medium
+Classroom sizes are restricted to a normal number of pupils (approximately 30), 1 teacher and TA if required (specific needs of class); Pupils are kept in groups/bubbles as they cannot socially distance themselves at all times; The year group will not interact with other groups within the school; Hand washing is completed on entrance to the class and between specific activities; Pupils are allocated resources and are not encouraged to share; Individual or paired pupil desks will be assigned; from Medium